CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption_km.md

 Crypt4GH uses **asymmetric encryption**, an encryption method that is based on two interlinked encryption keys:

    1) a **public key**, is used for ecryption but it can't decrypt the ecrypted data.
 You can share your public encryption key with your collaborators (e.g. multiple data owners, sequencing facilities etc), they can encrypt the data with your public key and only you will be then able to decrypt the data with your own secret key.
    2) a **secret key**, (private key) is used for decrypting a file that is encrypted the with the corresponding public key.
-This key should now be made availabel to other users an normally it is password protected to ensure that it remains secret.
+This key should now be made available to other users an normally it is password protected to ensure that it remains secret.

-In the case of SD Connect, you need to encrypt your data with the **CSC Sensitive Data Services public key** so that SD Desktop computing environment will be able to automatically decrypt the data using the corresponding private key.
-When the data is moved from SD connect to SD Desktop the data is automatically decrypted hosted securely by the SD services.
+In the case of SD Connect, you need to encrypt your data with the **CSC Sensitive Data Services public key** so that SD Desktop computing environment will be able to use it.
+When the data is downloaded from SD connect to SD Desktop the data is automatically decrypted with **CSC Sensitive Data Services secret key"**.
+This key is hosted securely by the SD Services and users never needs to do the decryption them selves.

-Moreover, if you encrypt your data with the public key from a third party (or recipient), they will be able to decrypt the data using the corresponding private key pair.

-There are different encryption methods available that facilitate secure data sharing or data storage:

-*  **symmetric encryption**, which uses the same encryption key for encrypting and decrypting the data or files.
-In this case, if you need to share sensitive data with your colleagues or collaborators, you also need to share the same encryption key for them to be able to encrypt/decrypt the files.
-Sharing the encryption key (e.g. via email) increases security risks.

-* **asymmetric encryption**, which uses two encryption keys.
-A private (or secrete) encryption key, which is password protected and  remains secrete, and a public encryption key, that can be shared publicly.
-If you share your public encryption key with your collaborators (e.g. multiple data owners, sequencing facilities etc), they will encrypt the data including your public key and you will be then able to decrypt the data with your own secrete private key.

 !!! note
+Files that have been ecrypted with the _CSC Sensitive Data Services public key_, can't be used in any other services as the corresponding secret key is available only in the SD servises environmnet.
+If you wish to encrypt your data for some other service, you should do another ecrypted file that uses other public keys.

-   If you include CSC Sensitive Data Services public key (csc-sd-services.pub) during data encryption with Crypt4GH, the dataset will be automatically decrypted when uploaded into your SD Desktop computing environment from SD Connect.
+CSC Sensitive Data Services public key can be dowloaded here

-You can download CSC Sensitive Data Services public key here:

 or copy /paste the CSC Sensitive Data Services public key in the command line tool (CLI):